HaloDAO/review-halo-token-bridge-2021-08/Readme.md

 ### Surya

 Sūrya is a utility tool for smart contract systems.
-It provides a number of visual outputs and information about the structure of smart contracts.
+It provides several visual outputs and information about the structure of smart contracts.
 It also supports querying the function call graph in multiple ways to aid in the manual inspection and control flow analysis of contracts.

 **Contracts Description Table**